BriskenFinancials/use-case-template/cards/UC10000426-O-02-prepare-test-plan-and-data-for-customer-specific-scenarios.md

 ## Outcome

-You will be able to confidently Work with the customer to identify key business scenarios that need to be tested, such as payment processing and bank statement reconciliation. accelerating progress and improving project alignment
+This enables you to work with the customer to identify key business scenarios that need to be tested, such as payment processing and bank statement reconciliation

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-O-02-bottom.png)